Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Where an observer externalises a formed signal through a record, score, statement, rating, or other communication, that externalisation becomes a new trace available to other observers.
 Those observers must interpret it within their own systems before a corresponding signal forms for them.

-Trust is unidirectional in accumulation and bidirectional in interpretation.

-Signals are generated from contribution outcomes and therefore contribution-dependent rather than observer-dependent.
-They exist as the realised interface of underlying events, although observers may differ in their access to, resolution of, and interpretation of those signals.
-Through repeated exposure, observers form expectations by interpreting available signals according to their evaluation principles.
+Contribution history accumulates forward through realised events, while interpretation may reconstruct that history backward from later outcomes or traces.

 This accumulation may arise through multiple forms of continuation rather than through formal recording alone.
 Consistent patterns of behaviour can stabilise expectation implicitly through repetition, even without explicit encoding, while in other cases expectations are externalised into artefacts such as records, scores, or balances that preserve and transmit signal history beyond the originating observer.

-Once externalised, such artefacts may circulate across systems and functions as inputs into new interpretive processes.
+Once externalised, such artefacts may circulate across systems and function as traces entering new interpretive processes.
 More broadly, repeated interaction—whether in social systems or in stable structural relationships—can produce enduring patterns of alignment that persist across time.

 In this way, accumulated trust is not confined to explicit judgement or institutional form, but emerges from the interaction between contribution-derived signals and observer interpretation, and may subsequently participate as an input into coordination processes across domains.

 ## 10.2 Role of Signals in Trust Formation

-Within cooperative systems, observers do not have direct access to the full contribution history of a participant.
-As a result, trust formation depends on the availability of observable information that reflects past behaviour.
-Signals provide this observable interface, allowing contribution history to become accessible to observers under conditions of incomplete information.
+Within cooperative systems, observers rarely possess direct access to a participant’s full contribution history.
+Outcomes and traces provide the observable interface through which that history becomes accessible.
+When observers interpret those outcomes or traces as meaning-bearing, signals form.
+Observers then evaluate the formed signals as support for expectations regarding the participant’s future behaviour under conditions of uncertainty.

-Signals may arise through direct observation of behaviour, communication between participants, institutional records, reputational transmission, or symbolic markers associated with past actions.
-Because observers rarely possess complete knowledge of the underlying contribution history, signals provide partial evidence from which expectations about future behaviour are formed.

-Signals therefore function as the observable bridge between underlying contribution events and the formation of trust judgements.
-Observers interpret these signals using evaluation principles in order to form expectations regarding the likely continuation of participant's behaviour under conditions of uncertainty.

 ### 10.2.1 Signal Delay in Trust Formation